c0d3-br34k3r/Gmeet-Controller/README.md

 **But you can definitely change your meeting** ❤️

 ## The solution 😎
-**Gmeet Controller**, A browser extension which has gesture control blurs out sensitive information zones in the gmeet and reveals them on hovering.
+**Gmeet Controller**, This is a browser extension used for controlling Google Meet using hand/facial expressions.
+Made using Teachable machine and blurs out sensitive information zones in the gmeet and reveals them on hovering.

 See?
 Simple!